Online Master of Science in Aging

 The Age-Friendly University network consists of institutions of higher education around the globe who have endorsed the 10 AFU principles.
 These organizations have committed to becoming more age-friendly in their programs and policies.
 ASU is an age-friendly university recognized by the Gerontological Society of America.
 The college is also home to the Center for Innovation in Healthy and Resilient Aging and Center for Advancing Interprofessional Practice, Education and Research.

-Does my Master of Science in aging and health say 'online'?
+Does my Master of Science in aging say 'online'?

 No, Arizona State University’s diplomas don’t specify whether you earn your degree online or in person.
 All diplomas and transcripts simply say “Arizona State University.”
 That’s because ASU Online students learn from the same faculty and receive the same course content as in-person students receive.